Hey, lift your head.

 And my aim is love.

-We will navigate this trial, walk this trail with another, a helper.
+We will navigate this trial, walk this trail with one another.

 So let’s prepare.
 We have enough to start.
 We will look for provisions along the way.

-We may stumble, fall apart, weaken: but we are sculpted out of the finest clay-mud from dirt and water formed in an image of the very One who created this world.
+We may stumble, fall apart, weaken: but we are sculpted out of the finest clay-mud from dirt and water formed in an image of what a creator deemed perfection.